There is a new mental health crisis hotline available for children and adults to access before or during an emergency.

-988 is the new nationwide, three-digit number for mental health and suicidal crises.
-988 will connect people to the National Suicide Prevention Lifeline, a network of over 200 local call centers that provide mental health services and emotional support to people in crisis.
+988 is a nationwide, three-digit number for mental health and suicidal crises.
+988 connects people to the National Suicide Prevention Lifeline, a network of over 200 local call centers that provide mental health services and emotional support to people in crisis.

 Anyone who is experiencing a mental health or substance use crisis, or thoughts of suicide – or any of their loved ones who are concerned – is able to dial in.

 Most times, someone experiencing a mental health situation is really looking for someone to talk to and to feel like they are being heard.

 “It’s important to understand that 988 will connect people to more than just a suicide prevention line.
 It will be a service for anyone who is suicidal or experiencing a mental health-related crisis,” says Eva Loayza-McBride, deputy director of communications for the NJ Department of Human Services.
 “Numerous studies have shown that the Lifeline works—most callers are significantly more likely to feel less depressed, less suicidal, less overwhelmed and more hopeful after speaking to a Lifeline crisis counselor.”

 When a person calls, texts or chats to 988, they will be connected to trained crisis counselors who will listen to their concerns, provide support and get them additional help or connect them to other resources if needed.
 The service is free, confidential and available 24 hours a day, seven days a week.

 There are lots of theories about why mental health issues are on the rise – including the pervasiveness of smartphones and social media, lack of sleep, earlier onset of puberty – but no consensus among experts.

 Parents who are concerned about their child’s behavior should look out for anxiety, self-hating thoughts, hopelessness, irritability and rage, feeling trapped, feeling like they are a burden and loss of interest in school, friends and activities.